 You can also use a table calendar to remind yourself of your resolutions.
 Use the Calendar Method to help you build a good habit and stick to your plan.

 We all crave improvement and we want to live a better life.
 Nobody wants to live in mediocrity.
-So, stick to the advice above and make 2020 a life-changing year.
+So, stick to the ideas above and make 2022 a life-changing year.